plicease-legacy/Test-Script-Async/README.md

 Test passes if the script run was killed by the given signal.

 Note that this is inherently unportable!
-Espeically on Windows!
+Especially on Windows!

 ## signal\_isnt